vandenberghinc/vlib/ts/README.md

 - **Unit Testing (VTest):** A built-in unit testing framework with a CLI runner (`vtest`) supporting test filtering, interactive mode, and result reporting.
 - **Repository Management (VRepo):** A CLI tool (`vrepo`) to streamline project version control and publishing workflows (e.g. pushing/pulling to multiple Git/SSH remotes and publishing packages to npm).
 - **TypeScript Build Tools (VTS):** A TypeScript compiler plugin/CLI for automating source transformations (inserting `__dirname`/`__filename` in ESM modules, updating file headers, injecting version numbers, etc.) and post-processing build outputs.
-- **Data Validation (Scheme):** A flexible schema validation system to define the shape of objects (with types, required fields, default values, nested schemas, etc.) and validate or transform data at runtime.
+- **Data Validation (Schema):** A flexible schema validation system to define the shape of objects (with types, required fields, default values, nested schemas, etc.) and validate or transform data at runtime.
 - **System Utilities:** Cross-platform abstractions for environment variables, file paths, and other system interactions (with Node and browser support where applicable).
 - **Networking Helpers:** Simplified HTTP/HTTPS request function and WebSocket client utility for basic networking tasks.
 - **Utilities & Helpers:** Miscellaneous helpers such as colored logging (`logger`, `debug`, `print`), cryptographic hashing functions, JSON-with-comments parsing (JSONC), deep object cloning, debounce and delay functions, and more.